hs7t/peek/README.md

 - smart file detection and support for most non-binary files, even those in obscure formats or without a file extension
 - little to no setup and a small, self-contained package
-- nice code previews with syntax highlighting
+- syntax-highlighted previews for code, markup and more
 - fuzzy, case-insensitive search and glob pattern-based filtering
 - multiple sorting options
 - support for multiple platforms